The Sitchu Awards 2025 Winners: New South Wales

 Runner up: Newtown

-Newtown has one of the most diverse eating streets around, with King Street alone covering pretty much every cuisine and price point you could want.
+Newtown has one of the most diverse eating streets in the country, with King Street covering pretty much every cuisine and price point you could want.
+It’s the kind of suburb where an exceptional Vietnamese bowl sits next to a natural wine bar, a Sri Lankan curry house and a decades-old vegan café; and all of them are worth your time.

 FAQs About the Sitchu Awards NSW 2025

-Surry Hills was voted the best foodie suburb in Sydney by Sitchu readers in 2025, recognised for its exceptional concentration of restaurants, bars, bakeries and neighbourhood dining across every price point.
+Surry Hills was voted the best foodie suburb in Sydney by Sitchu readers in 2025, recognised for the concentration of restaurants, bars, bakeries, and neighbourhood dining it packs into a relatively compact area.
+It covers significant ground across price points and cuisines, with Pellegrino 2000 and Bar Copains — both 2025 Sitchu Award winners — among the suburb’s standout venues.
 Newtown was named runner-up.